Armenian cuisine

-Fresh fruits and dried fruits are used both as main ingredients and sour agents, or minor ingredients.
-As main ingredients, the following fruits are used: Apricots (prunus armeniaca; fresh and dried), quince, melons (mostly watermelons and honeydews), apples and others.
-As sour agents, or minor ingredients, the following fruits are used: sumac berries (in dried, powdered form), grapes (also dried as raisins), plums (either sour or dried as prunes), pomegranates, cherries (especially sour cherries, cornelian cherries and yellow cherries), lemons, damsons, hawthorns, raspberries, pears, oranges, blackberries, barberries, sea buckthorns, peaches, rose hips, nectarines, figs, strawberries, blueberries, blackberries and mulberries.

-Armenians also use a large array of leaves In addition to grape leaves, cabbage leaves, chard, beet leaves, radish leaves, sorrel leaves, and strawberry leaves.
-These are mostly used for the purpose of being stuffed, or filled.
+Fresh and dried fruit are used both as main ingredients and as sour agents.
+As main ingredients, the following fruits are used: apricots (fresh and dried), quince, melons, and others.
+As sour agents, the following fruits are used: sumac berries (in dried, powdered form), sour grapes, plums (either sour or dried), pomegranate, apricots, cherries (especially sour cherries), and lemons.
+In addition to grape leaves, cabbage leaves, chard, beet leaves, radish leaves, strawberry leaves, and others are also stuffed.